Narcissus (plant): Alkaloids

-As with all Amarylidaceae genera, Narcissus contains unique isoquinoline alkaloids.
+As with all Amaryllidaceae genera, Narcissus contains unique isoquinoline alkaloids.
 The first alkaloid to be identified was lycorine, from N. pseudonarcissus in 1877.
 These are considered a protective adaptation and are utilised in the classification of species.
 Nearly 100 alkaloids have been identified in the genus, about a third of all known Amaryllidaceae alkaloids, although not all species have been tested.
 Of the nine alkaloid ring types identified in the family, Narcissus species most commonly demonstrate the presence of alkaloids from within the Lycorine (lycorine, galanthine, pluviine) and Homolycorine (homolycorine, lycorenine) groups.
 Hemanthamine, tazettine, narciclasine, montanine and galantamine alkaloids are also represented.
 The alkaloid profile of any plant varies with time, location, and developmental stage.
 Narcissus also contain fructans and low molecular weight glucomannan in the leaves and plant stems.

 Fragrances

 Fragrances are predominantly monoterpene isoprenoids, with a small amount of benzenoids, although N. jonquilla has both equally represented.
 Another exception is N. cuatrecasasii which produces mainly fatty acid derivatives.
 The basic monoterpene precursor is geranyl pyrophosphate, and the commonest monoterpenes are limonene, myrcene, and trans-β-ocimene.
-Most benzenoids are non-methoxylated, while a few species contain methoxylated forms (ethers), e.g. N. bugei.
-Other ingredient include indole, isopentenoids and very small amounts of sesquiterpenes.
+Most benzenoids are non-methoxylated, while a few species contain methoxylated forms (ethers), e.g. N. bujei.
+Other ingredients include indole, isopentenoids and very small amounts of sesquiterpenes.
 Fragrance patterns can be correlated with pollinators, and fall into three main groups (see Pollination).